top of page

 How Does AI-driven Wall Framing Compare to Stick Framing in The Field?

-Per industry framing forums and field reports, the best stick framing crews in the country — experienced, tight, working ideal conditions — can frame a 2,400 SF single-story home in roughly four to five days.
+Per industry framing forums and field reports, the best stick framing crews in the country can frame a 2,400 SF single-story home in roughly four to five days.
 That's elite performance.
 Most builders aren't getting that every time, with every crew, on every job.

 Even in the best-case scenario, PrimeWall reaches dry-in four to five days earlier.
 In the typical scenario, the gap is closer to two weeks.
 That difference isn't just a framing story; it's a cash flow, scheduling, and risk story.